 - Programs align with the Blueprints for Teaching and Learning in Visual Arts

-This five-session residency uses songs and clips from musicals to promote students’ interest in and deepen their understanding of American history.
+- History on Broadway! is a five-session residency where our History on Broadway Educator uses songs and clips from musicals to promote students’ interest in and deepen their understanding of American history.
 Students unpack primary documents to corroborate or question the version of events presented in these shows, learning to use historical evidence and theatrical elements to examine and express opposing points of view from important debates in history.
-A residency can be delivered within one week or over several weeks and each culminates with student performances in historical character.

 - Every series begins with a planning session, during which the Educator or Teaching Artist introduces participating teachers to the content for the year and works with them to determine the schedule of dates for each session.
 During this time, teachers are encouraged to share information about their curriculum and students’ needs with the Educator, and indicate what technology is available in the classroom.

 - The five sessions for the Art of History and History on Broadway! series can be scheduled during the same week, several times a week, or over the course of five weeks, depending on the school’s preference.

 - Each session should be an hour long, if possible.

 - Each program costs $120 per session per class for schools within the five boroughs of NYC, and $150 per session per class for schools outside the city limits.
 Additional transportation costs may be associated with schools located far from public transportation.
 All materials required for the programs are included in the cost.